NCCE/curriculum.teachcomputing.org/README.md

 docker compose up (-d to detach from shell, see the next section for viewing the logs)
 ```

+NOTE: The first run can take some time as `bundle install` will be run for the first time, tailing the logs with `docker compose logs -f` is recommended.

 The app is then available at: http://curriculum.teachcomputing.rpfdev.com

 Stop the stack: